RM503/Regen_analytics_app/README.md

 ISDA_PASSWORD=...
 SUPABASE_URL=...
 ```
-An template is also found in `.env_template`.
+A template is also found in `.env_template`.
 For a complete set of instructions on how to use the app, please check the `docs` folder.

 ## Access through AWS Elastic Beanstalk